Yucheng-Zhang/HPC-HW/hw2/README.md

 ## 3. Finding OpenMP bugs.

-- See comments in the code.
+2. `reduction` should be used for simple sum. `int` and `float` may not be large enough in some case, which might depend on the machine.
+3. For a function which may not be excuted by all threads, `#pragma omp barrier` inside may cause the program to get stuck.
+4. `private` stack size is not very large.
+5. `lock` may cause the program to get stuck if not used properly.
+6. We may use global variables in order to be shared easily.

 ## 4. OpenMP version of 2D Jacobi/Gauss-Seidel smoothing.

-- The following table shows the timings for different values of `N` and different numbers of threads.
+- The following tables show the timings for different values of `N` and different numbers of threads.
 Number of iterations is `100`.

 - Jacobi method